Gut Feeling: Understanding Stomach Problems

 Yellowing of the skin and the whites of the eyes.

-If you're feeling severe stomach pain, that does not go away after few hours, you should seek advice from a medical practitioner.
+If you have severe stomach pain, especially at the top right of your stomach, that does not go away after a few hours, you should seek advice from a medical practitioner.
 It's important for any gallstone complications to be diagnosed as soon as possible.

 Stomach cancer